Callasaurus/Authentication-hackathon/README.md

 # Authentication-hackathon

 A full-stack application that users authentication and authorization to grant/limit users permissions to view certain information associated with blog posts (created during the SOC week 10 hackathon day).
-Users are authenticated using Auth0 and are authorized by checking the existence/status of their email and user type (user or admin) in the database.
+Users are authenticated using Auth0 and are authorized by checking the existence of their email and the status of their user type (user or admin) in the database.

 ## Skills